HOURS of PLAY

 In the event that members who have reserved Court 3 do not take the court within 5 minutes of the reservation time, the reserved court will become available to players in the rotation wait line.
 The person at the head of the wait line will have the right to make up a game and reserve the court immediately after the 5 minute grace period.

-If a members are unable to use a booking made for court 3, they should erase their names or call the club and have someone else erase it to allow other members to take advantage of the court time.
+If a member is unable to use a booking made for court 3, they should delete the name(s) from their on-line booking or call the Court Monitor to delete the reserved court.
+This will allow other members to take advantage of the unused court time.
 If leaving a message, please do so at least a day in advance so the Court Monitor has a chance to make the change.

 In order to allow maximum enjoyment of court time, doubles will take precedence over singles on Courts 1 and 2.
 Specifically, if members are playing singles on Courts 1 and 2 and other members arrive within the first 5 minutes of play time, those playing are required to double up.
 After 5 minutes into the court period, whether to invite members arriving to join play is at the discretion of those using the court.